 No one likes bad breath, but did you know that bad breath could be a sign of dental disease?
 Dental disease is present in 80% of dogs and cats over the age of 3!
 In fact, it is one of the most common health problems with our pets.
-Having preventive dentals done, before there is an issue, greatly reduces the time under anesthesia and is a significant cost savings.
+Having preventive dentals done, before there is an issue, greatly reduces the time under anesthesia and is a significant cost saving.
 Preventive dentistry procedures are available to patients with both Grade 1 and dental Grade 2.
 Check out the chart below and see what grade your pets are.
-The top row is before pictures and the bottom row are after a dental cleaning.
+The top row is before pictures and the bottom row is after a dental cleaning.
 You can see in the last photo the pet had many teeth removed.

 American Animal Hospital offers the following dental services: